 Policyholders get to use their channel of choice, the smartphone, to get automatically notified (with a 95% collision detection accuracy) and assisted within 20 seconds after a collision.
 Meanwhile, insurers get to take advantage of highly portable hardware —smartphones —already being adopted by their policyholders (dodging any extra hardware costs), which helps them scale their solutions with ease.

-With the pandemic having accelerated changing consumer preferences (and policyholders’ likelihood to shop around to cut costs), now’s the time to give your customers a reason to stay loyal.
+With consumer preferences changing at rapid rates (and as policyholders shop around to cut costs), now’s the time to give your customers a reason to stay loyal.

 Indeed, insurers need to engage through their policyholders’ channels of choice (including smartphones) and improve traditional processes, making the whole customer experience more enjoyable.
 As more insurers and their customers embrace digital transformation, many elements of some carriers’ claims cycle remain outdated and inefficient.